engineerturph/hyperdoro-v1/README.md

 nothing more than a normal pomodoro application

 v0.1 finished first final html outline
-//take clock datas to model and implement stopping clock feature
+//take clock and startbutton.js to clockarea.js